Brown-University-Library/DHDSsummer2021/syllabus.md

 ### Friday July 9 (Day 3)

-The ethics of data; Cleaning and structuring data; Hands on wtih a text editor and regular expressions.
+The ethics of data; Cleaning and structuring data; Hands on with a text editor and regular expressions.
 Project proposals to the group for comment.

 ### Monday July 12 (Day 4)